mendrugory/conejo/README.md

 # Conejo

-Conejo is a library based on [pma/amqp](https://github.com/pma/amqp/) which will help you to define your publisher and consumers in an easier way.
+Conejo is a library based on [pma/amqp](https://github.com/pma/amqp/) which will help you to define your publishers and consumers in an easier way.

 I highly recommend to initiate your publishers/consumers under a Supervisor.